Preparing for IELTS, OET and OSCE exams

 - Do they have specific knowledge and experience of the OET / IELTS process and OET / IELTS scoring system?

-- Do they have a good track record of helping student pass?
+- Do they have a good track record of helping students pass?

-- Can you get recommendations, testimonials or feedback from other students?
+- Can you get recommendations, testimonials or feedback from past students?

 RCN library resources